Ajinomoto Hondashi vs Dashi vs Shiro Dashi

-But how does Ajinomoto Hondashi differ from regular dashi stock and Shiro Dashi?
-Today, I did research about that, so here I will share the result.
+But how does the former Dashi product differ from regular Dashi stock and Shiro Dashi?
+I researched that today, so here, I will share the result.

-In addition to being prepared for making the broth of Japanese noodles, both dashi form the base of various Japanese dishes.
+In addition to being prepared to make the broth of Japanese noodles, both Dashi can form the base of various Japanese dishes.

 Shiro Dashi (白だし)

-Next, Shiro Dashi is a light-colored soup stock made by combining “dashi (出汁)” from ingredients such as Kombu, Katsuobushi, and Shiitake mushrooms with seasonings such as white soy sauce, light-colored soy sauce, mirin, and sun-dried salt.
+Next, Shiro Dashi is a broth made from Dashi (出汁) (from ingredients such as Kombu and Katsuobushi) mixed with seasonings such as white soy sauce, light-colored soy sauce, mirin, and sun-dried salt.

-Shiro Dashi is a multipurpose liquid seasoning with a refined flavor favored by professional Japanese chefs.
+Shiro Dashi is a versatile, multipurpose liquid seasoning with an elegant flavor favored by professional Japanese chefs.

-Like Mentsuyu, it is diluted with water according to its use.
+Like Mentsuyu, this Dashi is diluted with water according to its use.
 One primary merit of using Shiro Dashi is that it can make the most of the original color of food materials thanks to its light clear hue.

 Hondashi (ほんだし)

-According to the official website of Ajinomoto, Hondashi is a powdered soup stock made with 3 different varieties of Katsuobushi flakes rich in fragrance, body, and taste.
+According to the official site of Ajinomoto, Hondashi is a powdered soup stock made with three different varieties of Katsuobushi flakes rich in fragrance, body, and taste.

-As with regular dashi stock, these granules can be used in a wide range of dishes.
+As with regular Dashi stock, you can use these granules in a wide range of dishes.

 Ajinomoto Hondashi